sialboat/portfolio/content/portfolio/projects/Music.md

 draft: false
 TQ_show_tags:
 ---
 An archive of some of my favorite pieces (finished or unfinished), archived to the [whyp.it](https://whyp.it/users/1444/sialboat) website.
-My whyp stream ranges from work in progress snippets to finished projects.
+My whyp account ranges from work in progress bounces to finished projects.

-The long-term plan is to put music exclusively on [bandcamp](https://sialboat.bandcamp.com/), as I despise current streaming platforms and the middleware that is required to place them on platforms.
+The long-term plan is to put music exclusively on [bandcamp](https://sialboat.bandcamp.com/), as I despise current streaming platforms and the middleware that is required to place them on said platforms.

 [The Last Letter](https://whyp.it/tracks/128416/the-last-letter) - inspired by the dialog from the end of the "Perks of a Wallflower" movie.
 This one part of the movie really resonated with me, and so I decided to write music to dialog (as if it was a movie), and I think it turned out really well.